samiralam/rules-compendium/docs/dmg/appendices/appendix-a-lore-glossary.md

 Keraptis
 --------

 According to legend, Keraptis *(kuh-RAP-tiss)* was an evil archmage who long ago seized power as a petty tyrant somewhere in the northern mountains of the Greyhawk setting.
 When his demands on the local populace became too extreme, a revolt drove him into hiding.
-He disappeared into the tunnels beneath White Plume Mountain (see “[Greyhawk’s Premise](/sources/dnd/dmg-2024/greyhawk#GreyhawksPremise)” in [chapter 5](/sources/dnd/dmg-2024/greyhawk)).
+He disappeared into the tunnels beneath White Plume Mountain (see "[Greyhawk’s Premise](/sources/dnd/dmg-2024/greyhawk#GreyhawksPremise)" in [chapter 5](/sources/dnd/dmg-2024/greyhawk)).
 It’s conceivable that he became a lich as the grim climax of his magical research.

 Kyuss
 -----